malachi43/e-commerce-console-app/README.md

 # e-commerce-console-app

-# todos
+This LEARNABLE E-COMMERCE COMMAND LINE APP OFFERS THE FOLLOWING FEATURES:

-- show the list of products
+- See our list of category products.
-- show the details of products on each click (price, description)
+- See each list of product on a particular category.
-- show checkout page
+- Add product to cart.
-- show type to buy command.
+- See your cart summary.

-the above should be a list with sequential numbers, in which each number corresponds to the functionality you intend to carry out.
+- logout.